Rental Guides · Last updated 2 June 2026

 Centro: Best for Commuters

-Price range: €550 to €850/month for a 1-2 bed flat
+Typical range: around €550 to €850/month for a 1-2 bed flat

 Walk to border: 10 to 20 minutes on foot

-La Atunara: Cheapest, But Further Out
+La Atunara: Affordable, But Further Out

-Price range: €420 to €600/month for a 1-2 bed flat
+Typical range: around €420 to €600/month for a 1-2 bed flat

-La Atunara is the fishing district on the eastern side of the city, right on the beach.
-The average rental price per square metre here is around €6.17/sqm/month, the lowest in La Linea by a significant margin.
+La Atunara is the fishing quarter on the eastern side of La Linea, right on the beach.
+Recent listings suggest rents run around €6 to €7 per square metre per month here, among the lowest in the city.
 The trade-off is the extra distance to the border crossing.

 Santa Margarita: Family-Friendly and Balanced

-Price range: €550 to €800/month for a 2-3 bed flat
+Typical range: around €550 to €800/month for a 2-3 bed flat

 Walk to border: 20 to 30 minutes on foot

-Santa Margarita is one of the quieter residential areas, popular with families and people who want slightly more space without paying the premium of the central streets.
+Santa Margarita is one of the quieter residential zones, popular with families and people who want slightly more space without paying the premium of the central streets.
 Streets are calmer, parking is easier, and you tend to get more square metres for your money compared to Centro.

 Poniente: Sea Views and Good Connections

-Price range: €600 to €900/month for a 1-2 bed flat
+Typical range: around €600 to €900/month for a 1-2 bed flat

 Walk to border: 15 to 25 minutes on foot

-La Alcaidesa: The Premium Option
+Alcaidesa: The Premium Option

-Price range: €700 to €1,200+/month
+Typical range: around €700 to €1,200+/month

-La Alcaidesa sits on the edge of La Linea's municipality, near the golf courses and the coastline heading toward San Roque.
-It has the highest average rental price per square metre in the area, around €11.97/sqm/month, and the most modern housing stock.
+Alcaidesa sits on the edge of La Linea's municipality, close to the coastline heading toward San Roque.
+It carries the highest average rental price per square metre in the municipality: €11.97/sqm/month (Indomio, January 2026).
+The housing stock is generally the most modern available.

 Neighbourhood Comparison

-Neighbourhood1-Bed fromWalk to BorderBest For
+Barrio1-Bed fromWalk to BorderBest For

 Centro~€550/mo10-20 minDaily commuters